Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 MTH 496 Mathematics Seminar I (2 Credits)

-Culminating sequence designed to review and fortify knowledge of essential mathematics concepts and to synthes mathematical knowledge and experience through the completion of an approved research project.
-Reesults of the research ar presented to peers and
+Culminating course designed to review and fortify knowledge of essential mathematics concepts and to synthesize mathematical knowledge and experiences through participation in a research project of the student's choice.
+Results of the research are presented to peers and other interested members of the academic community.
+Course includes a comprehensive examination used to assess the objectives of the core mathematics courses.

 MTH 497 Mathematics Seminar II (2 Credits)